Arifa105/Arifa105/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Arifa,Full Stack and Researcher from Pakistan 🇵🇰:.
+I'm Arifa,Full Stack Developer and Researcher from Pakistan 🇵🇰:.
 This is my arena to showcase my projects.

 ### :rocket: Core Competencies